0maaz-01/Clock/README.md

-# Digital Clock App

-## Overview
-This project is a **Digital Clock App** that displays the current time for a specific city based on its geographical coordinates (latitude and longitude).
-The app allows you to easily see the time in different locations around the world with support for automatic time zone detection.

-## Features
-- **City-specific Time**: Displays the time for a city based on its geographical coordinates (latitude and longitude).
-- **Time Zone Detection**: Automatically detects the time zone for the given latitude and longitude using the `timezonefinder` library.
-- **Customizable Display**: The font size of the clock can be resized based on your preference.
-- **Live Updates**: The clock updates every second to show the real-time clock.

-## Technologies Used
-- **Python**: Programming language used for the app.
-- **CustomTkinter**: A modern interface library based on Tkinter to create the user interface.
-- **pytz**: A Python library for time zone support.
-- **timezonefinder**: A library that allows you to find the timezone for a given latitude and longitude.
-- **datetime**: A Python module for handling date and time.

 ## How It Works
 - The app takes the latitude and longitude of a city and finds its timezone using the `TimezoneFinder` library.